dregiske/ACM_Minecraft_Script/README.md

 3. `arg[2] = where-the-current-screenshots-are`
 4. `arg[3] = where-we-want-the-screenshots-to-go`

-When calling the function, it will look like this:
+When calling the function, it will look like this (modify to your filepaths):
 ```
-python sort_photos.py \					# modify to your filepaths
+python sort_photos.py \
   --world "~/Documents/saves/ACM" \
   --src "~/Desktop/biome_screenshots" \
   --out "~/Desktop/final_screenshots"